-These should be formatted according to the guidelines on pages 352-355 of your textbook.
 In class, we will review the MS Word functions that will create a table of contents and table of graphics and figures for you.
-You will be strongly encouraged to use these features, since they will better prepare you to use them for your engineering design reports later in your academic career.
+You will be strongly encouraged to use these features, since they will better prepare you to use them for reports and proposals later in your academic career.

-NOTE: Since the integration of graphics and figures with text is a key part of technical communication, you are required to include at least four clear, communicative graphics, images, figures, or schematics in your proposal.
+NOTE: Since the integration of graphics and figures with text is a key part of business and professional communication, you are required to include at least four clear, communicative graphics, images, figures, or schematics in your proposal.
 These images must be clearly referenced and explained in the text and make appropriate use of contrast, repetition, alignment and proximity.
 Some ideas for meeting this requirement are as follows: